Problem

 Keep the same car, route, assists, device, and weather while testing one change at a time.

-Route unresolved questions into How to fix understeer in Forza Horizon 6, How to fix poor top speed in Forza Horizon 6, Forza Horizon 6 A and S1 road racing tune guide.
+Route unresolved questions into the next-read set below: How to fix understeer in Forza Horizon 6, How to fix poor top speed in Forza Horizon 6, A and S1 road racing tune guide, wheel not working checklist.

 A tight technical route can reward downforce.
 A fast route with long straights may punish it.
 Always test aero on the route type you are building for.